oleesch/lazylauncher/README.md

 Here is an unpacked [example MSIX application](https://github.com/oleesch/lazylauncher/tree/master/lazylauncher-example-msix) containing all the necessary edits.

 ## Configuration
-All configuration is done in using the `llconfig.json` file.
+All configuration is done in the `llconfig.json` file.

 ```jsonc
 {